Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 Yet, as always with Robert Frost, you know that beneath the surface there will develop deeper worlds of meaning and possibility.
 As Frost himself wrote:

 'It is what is beyond that makes poetry - what is unsaid in any work of art.
 Its unsaid part is its best part.'

 So it is with this tiny poem.
-The reader might take only fifteen seconds to recite it but once finished there could well be several hours spent on, or several ways of, working out what the message is, if any.
+The reader might take only 15 seconds to recite it, but once finished there could well be several hours spent on, or several ways of, working out what the message is, if any.

 - the significance of small natural events